floweeb/slim-skeleton/README.md

 > [!CAUTION]
 > At current state it is not PROD ready even by a long shot, add .httaccess for it work.

+My goal is to have an easy starting point for a REST API, with only json and can serve a front-end.

 I needed a basic structure to start projects and get going quickly.
 Here I installed the basic packages:
 ```